Indicator Nymphing: 13 Tips From Expert River Guides

 Mending is best done without moving the indicator too much or at all during the drift.
 Other than the initial first mend where I will mend the fly line, and the leader and the indicator to get my fly down faster, each mend after that I won’t move my indicator at all.

-Guide Tip: Guys that repeatedly move their strike indicators throughout the drift when they mend rarely catch a lot of fish, so don’t move your strike indicator unless you are moving it to improve your presentation.
+Guide Tip: Guys who repeatedly move their strike indicators throughout the drift when they mend rarely catch a lot of fish, so don’t move your strike indicator unless you are moving it to improve your presentation.

-90% of the time you will need to mend the line upriver of the fly so that the line does not pull and drag the indicator and the fly.
-The only time I mend downriver is if my fly line is stuck in really slow or still water in close to me and the current out where the strike indicator is moving faster.
+90% of the time, you will need to mend the line upriver of the fly so that the line does not pull and drag the indicator and the fly.
+The only time I mend downriver is if my fly line is stuck in really slow or still water in close to me, and the current out where the strike indicator is moving faster.

 The most common mend is to move your rod tip from a 45-degree angle downriver to a 45-degree angle upriver to put your line upriver of your indicator.
 I call this the flip mend.